valcso/Form-validation/README.md

 # Form-validation
-Modern  popup register and login window with JavaScript input validation.
+About the script:
 ------------------------------------------------------------------------------
+This is a modern  popup register and login window with JavaScript input validation.
+The registration form have JavaScript validation for every input, when all inputs are correct then the user can click on the register button.

 How to use :
 -----------------------------------------------------------------------------
 1.Download JSREG folder